Extraction (2020 film)

-Extraction is a 2020 American action thriller film directed by Sam Hargrave (in his feature directorial debut) and written by Joe Russo, based on the graphic novel Ciudad by Ande Parks, Joe Russo, Anthony Russo, Fernando León González, and Eric Skillman.
-The film's cast features Chris Hemsworth, Rudhraksh Jaiswal, Randeep Hooda (his international film debut), Golshifteh Farahani, Pankaj Tripathi and David Harbour.
-The film is about an Australian black ops mercenary whose mission to save an Indian crime lord's kidnapped son in Dhaka, Bangladesh goes awry when he is double-crossed.
+Extraction is a 2020 American action thriller film directed by Sam Hargrave and written by Joe Russo, based on the 2014 graphic novel Ciudad.
+The film stars Chris Hemsworth, Rudhraksh Jaiswal, Randeep Hooda, Golshifteh Farahani, Pankaj Tripathi and David Harbour.
+In the film, an Australian black ops mercenary takes on a mission to save an Indian drug lord's kidnapped son in Dhaka, Bangladesh, but the mission goes awry when he is double-crossed.

+Development of the film began in 2018.
+The Russo brothers, who were part of the writing team on Ciudad, had always intended to adapt the novel for the screen.
 Netflix released Extraction on April 24, 2020.
-The film received praise for its performances and action sequences but was criticized for its screenplay.
-It became the most-watched original film in Netflix's history, according to Netflix, with a reported viewership of 99 million households in its first four weeks.
-A sequel is in development.
+It received mixed reviews and became the most-watched original film in Netflix's history, with over 99 million viewers during the first four weeks.

+A sequel, Extraction 2, was released in 2023, with the main cast returning.

 Plot

-Ovi Mahajan – son of incarcerated Indian drug lord Ovi Mahajan.
-Sr – sneaks out of his house to visit a club with his friend.
-At the party, Ovi and his friend go to the garage to have a smoke, where they encounter corrupt police officers working for rival drug lord Amir Asif, who shoot Ovi's friend and kidnaps him.
-After discovering this, Saju Rav — a former Lt.
-Colonel in the Para special forces and Ovi's protector — visits Ovi's father in prison.
-Unwilling to pay the ransom or surrender his territories to Amir as it will hurt his prestige, Ovi's father orders Saju to retrieve his son, threatening to kill Saju's own son if he is unwilling to do so.
-Tyler Rake, a former Australian Special Air Service Regiment (SASR) operator turned black-market mercenary, is recruited by his handler Nik Khan to save Ovi from Dhaka, Bangladesh.
+Ovi Mahajan Jr., son of incarcerated Indian drug lord Ovi Mahajan Sr., sneaks out of his house to visit a club with his friend.
+At the party, they go to the garage to have a smoke, where they encounter corrupt police officers working for rival Bangladeshi drug lord Amir Asif.
+They shoot and kill Ovi Jr.'s friend and kidnap him.

+After discovering this, Saju Rav — a former lieutenant colonel in the Indian Army Para Special Forces and Ovi Jr.'s protector — visits Ovi Sr. in prison.
+Unwilling to pay the ransom or surrender his territories to Amir as it will hurt his prestige, Ovi Sr. orders Saju to retrieve his son, threatening to kill Saju's own son if he is unwilling to do so.

+Tyler Rake, a former Australian Army SASR operator turned mercenary, is recruited by his partner and fellow mercenary, Nik Khan, to save Ovi Jr. from Dhaka, Bangladesh.
+Tyler and Nik's team prepare to extract Ovi Jr., with Ovi Sr.'s men set to pay them once Ovi Jr. is recovered.